anchal-28-create/Supply-chain-visibility-and-optimization-/README.md

 ## Data Modelling

 The data model was created by separating transactional data into a Fact table and descriptive data into Dimension tables.
+### Star Schema Overview

+A Star Schema is a data modelling technique used in data warehousing to organize data for faster querying and easier reporting.

+In this project, the transactional data was stored in a central **Fact_table**, while descriptive information was separated into multiple **Dimension tables** such as Customer, Product, Category, Department, Shipping, Location, and Date.

 ## Fact Table Created